New Boundaries for Young People?

 Proper PSHE, is needed, an approach that looks at how to develop and maintain relationships, not just functional sex education.
 Young people need a set of boundaries, even if it just something to rebel against.
 Ultimately, it is time to start looking very closely at how young people are treated and educated, but it needs to be people who truly understand them and have an insight into their lives.
 A report from a faceless grey suit in Whitehall trotting out yet another initiative is not good enough.
 As a priority, we need to work together to wipe out attitudes where young people are perceived as ‘deserving’ the abuse.
 It can be done, but we must start now.

-At Building Self-Belief, we are in the process of creating a whole series of resources, podcasts and films, that explore relationships and sex education.
-We will provide guidance and advice for our young people who are navigating a world of contradictions when it comes to relationships and how to behave.
+At Building Self-Belief, we have created a series of resources, podcasts and films, that explore relationships and sex education.
+We provide guidance and advice for our young people who are navigating a world of contradictions when it comes to relationships and how to behave.
 Our aim is to provide up to date, sensible advice to help them, and to support the adults guiding them.